 Answer: There are two tests that auditors use to determine the appropriate use of AEFLA funding:

 Review of state and local law—Test two looks to see if the AEFLA funds were used to pay for an activity required under state or local law.
-An auditor will look at all costs paid for with AEFLA funds and review state statutes and local ordinances and other requirements to determine if any of the activities in question were required under state or local law.
+An auditor will look at all costs paid for with AEFLA funds and review state statutes and local ordinances and other requirements to determine if any of the activities in question were required under state or local board policy.

 - Question: How do AEFLA providers rebut the presumption of supplanting?